wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 As developers, we are always looking for ways to make our job easier, more efficent and more fun.

-Today we will introduce you to jQuery, a small, and feature-rich JavaScript library.
-It makes things like DOM manipulation, event handling, animation much simpler with an easy-to-use API that works across a multitude of browsers.

-Short, jQuery allows you to write less code for common tasks, such as:

-- DOM Manipulation
-- Data Manipulation
-- Events
-- Effects & Animation

 *Q: What's a library?*

 *A: A collection of reusable methods for a particular purpose.*

 **What are some libraries that we know and that you most likely use in your projects?**

+Today we will introduce you to jQuery, a small, and feature-rich JavaScript library.
+It makes things like DOM manipulation, event handling, animation much simpler with an easy-to-use API that works across a multitude of browsers.

 ###Installation